vivekmathema/GCxGC-CRISP/README.md

 ```

 ## 1A) PRE-BUILT CRISP CPU PACKAGE  (out-of-the-box )
-This is a recommended setup for non-tecnical users.
-User can directly downloadd the pre-built package and run the CRISP out-of-the-box
+This is a recommended setup for non-technical users.
+User can directly downloaded the pre-built package and run the CRISP out-of-the-box

 ## The stand alone windows package for CPU version of python (which is slow but relatively simple than GPU version) google drive link